 Edit, Copy and Remove buttons are enabled by clicking a preference’s name on the list.
 Clicking on Edit button will open the Preferences dialog (next paragraph).
 Dialog will be filled with the existent settings, enabling user to change them.
 Clicking on Copy button will append to the list a copy of the selected preference appending a number like ‘(1)’, ‘(2)’, etc. based on the count of existent copies.
 Clicking on Remove button will remove the selected preference.
 To rename an existent preference just double click on its name in the list.
 When a cursor comes out it will be possible to type in the new name.
 Pressing Esc will annul the changes and Enter will save them.

 When you open the Preferences dialog you will face different options.
-These options are separated by 2 tabs: Main and Filters.
+These options are separated in 2 areas: Main (left) and Filters (right).

 - AND all settings causes all list selection options (in Filters) to be ANDed.